shaynair/CryptoWealth/deliverables/iteration-01/iteration-01.review.md

 #### Decisions that turned out well

-1. We were able to decide and execute an efficient workflow and communication channel quite early into our project.
-We splitting up tasks in person and set an internal deadline of four days.
+1. We were able to decide and execute an efficient communication channel quite early into our project.
+We split up tasks in person and set an internal deadline of three days.
 Right after this deadline, we had an online meeting on Discord where we reviewed each other’s work afterwards.
 Then, we had our review meeting right afterwards over Google Docs.
 Using collaborative tools, we were able to come up with effective delegation of roles and effective planning, allowing us to move forward with our project efficiently.

 ![Delegation of roles](https://puu.sh/tWfgL/5fef0529fe.png)